wp-plugins/wp-admin-themer-extended/readme.txt

     * http://rudd-o.com

 The plugin will overrule all CSS files from within the plugin css directory.
+Via the admin interface you can add custom header and footer to your admin pages.

 Checkout our other plugins at http://plugins.motionmill.com